ut-utp/.github/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: Subtask
+name: Feature
-about: Describe this issue template's purpose here.
+about: Adding new functionality.
 title: ''
-labels: "⚙️ subtask"
+labels: "✨ feature"
 assignees: ''

 ---